-Verbal and written reports of laboratory and IT work

-Oral and written presentations of Group project work, and assessments by supervisors

-Written and poster presentations of project work, and assessment by supervisors
+- Verbal and written reports of laboratory and IT work - Oral and written presentations of group project work. - Written presentations of project work, and assessment by supervisors

 12. Programme Structure and Features:

 The B.Sc.
 Honours programme in Physics lasts 4 years and contains a minimum of 480 credits, as required by the regulations of the College of Science and Engineering, set out in the University Calendar.